 If you’re thinking of planning a ride, you could stay in hotels, hostels or… camp!
 There’s a real thrill to carrying everything you need and as traveling by bike is becoming more popular than ever, and casual cyclists everywhere are packing their panniers, setting off beyond their backyards, and roughing it under the stars.

-An overnight or weekend trip is the best way to get in the groove before tackling a long distance ride.
+An overnight or weekend trip is the best way to get in the groove before tackling a long distance ride like the Northern Tier route or even Europe on your bike!
 While some touring cyclists choose indoor lodging, most tend to camp, strapping their gear to their bikes for the full experience.
 Pedaling all day can awaken a self-sustenance in you that you never knew you had.
 Stepping off your bike to a tent, crackling campfire, and stove top meal you set up yourself can be extremely satisfying, not to mention budget friendly.
+Lastly, before you head out, make sure you get to a level of cycling fitness that means you won’t injure yourself by cycling all day.

 The gear you bring along – and how you use it – will define the quality of your getaway.
 Most long distance riders choose to pack up touring or gravel bikes, which are built to carry a load.
 A mountain bike is also a viable option if you’re planning to take on an off road trail.
 You can generally do a first overnight on any kind of bike, as long as it has gears, racks and tires fit for the surface you’ll be riding.
 If your first bike overnight rouses the travel bug in you, you’ll want to consider investing in a touring-specific bike.